tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 A zero-result cycle is not an error.

 Zero means:
-- Execution occurred
+- Execution occurred (or halted)
-- Accounting completed
+- Settlement completed
-- No verified surplus remained after costs
+- No verified surplus remained in realized settlement assets after costs

 In a zero-result cycle:
 - No platform fees are charged